 2. Make it Easy

-Shoppers are unlikely to leave review if the process is difficult.
+Shoppers won’t leave reviews if it takes them more than 5 seconds to find your page.
 The easier the review process is for your store, the more reviews you are likely to gather.

 Create physical “drop us a review” cards with your store’s short URL.
-Place them near checkout and remind your employees to hand them out to shoppers after they make a purchase.
+Place them near checkout and remind your employees to hand them out to shoppers or put them into their shopping bags after they make a purchase.
 You will want to go over best practices with your employees.

-It’s best for employees to hand them out to shoppers who have had a pleasant experience at the store.
+Employees should hand these out to shoppers who have had a pleasant experience at the store.
 For example, your staff should look out for the following situations:

 if an employee had a positive interaction with a shopper in-store